 Rates by age

-Age plays a significant role in how rates are determined.
+Age plays a significant role in how rates are determined in all states except Hawaii.
 With both USAA and other carriers, rates tend to peak at their highest around age 18 — presumably when drivers are no longer under their parent’s policy.
 Rates typically decline as the driver ages.

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|